UBCO-COSC-310-Winter-2022-T2/the-project-project-ricky/milestone2.md

 Pre-conditions: The instructor has an account and is signed in to their account.

-Post-conditions: The instructor ha successfully created a quiz/poll and is able to save the quiz to thier account and also luanch the quiz if desired.
+Post-conditions: The instructor has successfully created a quiz/poll and is able to save the quiz to thier account and also luanch the quiz if desired.

 Main Scenario: